happyhappysundays/SparkBox/README.md

 Until one or the other is voted as a winner you can choose between two animations at startup.

+- **define LEDS_USED**

+Option visual aid to see which tone has been selected.
+Lights one of four LEDs on pins defined by ledPins[].

 # Heltec module version
 ![alt text](https://github.com/happyhappysundays/SparkBox/blob/main/Pictures/Dev_board.jpg?raw=true)
 ![alt text](https://github.com/happyhappysundays/SparkBox/blob/main/Pictures/Charge_detect.jpg?raw=true)